 Ginjo is a high quality premium sake with a rice polishing rate below 60%.
 Ginjo allows the addition of brewing alcohol in small quantities.
 Ginjo is fermented for a long time at a low temperature.
 It is fruity and aromatic with a delicate taste.
 It pairs well with light meals.

 Buy Ginjo Sake

 Junmai is a premium sake, brewed exclusively from water and rice without the addition of brewed alcohol.
-Junmai has a strong and full-bodied taste profile.
-It is often brewed from regional rice varieties and represents the terroir.
-Usually it can be enjoyed cold and warm.
+Junmai has a strong and full-bodied profile.
+It is often brewed from regional rice varieties and represents the terroir of the brewery.
+It can often be enjoyed cool or warm.

 Buy Junmai Sake

 Honjozo is a premium sake that allows the addition of alcohol up to 10% of the rice weight.
 Honjozo's rice polishing ratio is below 70%.
-Honjozo usually appears light and fresh and goes particularly well with fish and seafood.
+The sake usually appears light and fresh and goes particularly well with fish and seafood.
 Honjozo can usually be enjoyed cold and warm.

 Buy Honjozo Sake